techie-joe/dove-test/liquid/index.md

 <!-- This HTML comment will not appear in the rendered Markdown -->

-{% comment %}This Liquid comment will not appear in the rendered Markdown{% endcomment %}
+{% comment %}This Liquid comment will not appear in the rendered Markdown{%- endcomment %}
 {% comment %}
 Another comment
 in multiple